montrealelixir/playbook/guides/presentations.md

 * ~15-20 mins (aim for a ~15 minute talk, allowing ~5 minutes for questions)
 * Great for presenters that want to share, but don't have the time to prepare a longer presentation

+### 3. Code and Tell

+* ~15-20 mins (aim for a ~15 minute talk, allowing ~5 minutes for questions)
+* Present a casual walk-through of code from an application or library you have written
+* Great for coders who do not wish to prepare a formal presentation

-### 3. Lightning talk
+### 4. Lightning talk

 * 5 mins maximum (questions depending on time available)
 * Great opportunity for first time presenters

 After the presentation, members will be given the opportunity to ask you questions.
 You may also answer questions one-on-one after your presentation, as an alternative to answering questions in front of the group if you prefer.

 ## Preparing your presentations

 There are many good resources available on preparing for your presentation.
 Gary Bernhardt's [How to prepare a talk](https://www.deconstructconf.com/blog/how-to-prepare-a-talk) is an example.
 If you think there are additional resources that would be helpful to include in this Guide, please create an issue with your suggestion.

 ## Booking your presentation

 Please message one of the organizers on [Meetup.com](https://www.meetup.com/montrealelixir/) to notify them that you would like to present and for which month.
 Within two weeks of the meet-up, we would need to know:

 * Presentation format (full, demi, lightning)
 * Title and description